uvasds-systems/airflow-project/README.md

     ```

 6. `cd` to the `/tmp/` directory of that container and view the actual log file using `cat`.
 This is the cleaned file, which could be shipped to storage, a database, or a cache by modifying the final DAG task, or adding a new one.
+7. Finally, notice in the `store_log_counts` function that you stored the dataset using `.xcom`.
+This means that if you click the "Datasets" tab at the top of the Airflow GUI, you should see it listed.

 ## Submit